erizov/Professor/semester_14/lecture_98_documentation_advanced/interactive_docs/school.en.md

 ## Simple Explanation

-Interactive Docs is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Interactive Docs is an algorithm used to solve specific problems in computer science.

 ## Where It's Used